 "Chocolate Coated Truth Tastes Better" from the wrapper of a chocolate candy.
+Presumably it tastes better than non-chocolate-covered Truth.

 "The more you know, the more you Kohl's." -Utterly nonsensical slogan that plays over the PA in Kohl's department stores every five minutes.